 This contraceptive sits in Group 1 and has the same hormonal ingredient as:

-Bleeding patterns are very unpredictable in the first 3 months of progestogen only pill use and breakthrough bleeding is common.
+Bleeding patterns can be unpredictable with progestogen only pill use and breakthrough bleeding is common.
 Science isn't quite sure why this happens, although we think it's that the vessels in the womb lining become more fragile.
 Luckily, this can settle the longer you use the mini pill.
-Over a 3 month period, 5 in 10 women will have no period or very infrequent periods.
-1 in 10 women may bleed over 6 times in 3 months.
-2 in 10 women can have prolonged bleeding over 14 days.
+Over a 3 month period, about half of women will have no period or very infrequent periods.
+Others may have bleeds like normal, or have spotting or prolonged bleeding.
 Although these symptoms may be annoying, they can be normal.
 If your bleeding pattern suddenly changes consider doing a pregnancy test.

 Does Cerelle cause weight gain?